£63.75 £85.00

 TECHNICAL INFO

-Weinmann 161 brake levers, hailing from Switzerland and in production during the 1980s (yet still new & unused after all this time!).
-Made from aluminium/rubber and weighing in at 175 grams - pretty lightweight for brake levers at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Campagnolo SYNT set of 4 replacement inserts for brake pads (or shoes, or blocks if you prefer), hailing from Italy and in production during the 1980s (yet still new & unused after all this time).
+Weighing in at 30 grams (the weight and price displayed is for 4 inserts).
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW